 - • High-quality research environment - ranked as an equal among Australia's top astronomy research centres (ERA 2012 rank)

 - • Live in vibrant Sydney while working on the beautiful Macquarie University campus.

 How to applyPhD scholarships for domestic and international students include nearly $25,000/year for living expenses and all program fees for the duration of the project.
 Certain projects have an allocated scholarship, others can attract a domestic or international scholarship.
 Application instructions are available here (international students also see this page), but first please contact the relevant supervisor listed next to the project.

-DeadlinesApplications are accepted year-round.
+DeadlinesApplications are accepted in September.

 Cotutelle and joint PhD programMacquarie University also runs cotutelle and joint-PhD programs, which allows PhD students to be affiliated with Macquarie and another university overseas.
 More information is available here.

 QualificationsHigh-quality students with strong undergraduate marks and Masters degree completed.
 Exceptional students with prizes and research publications have a good chance at winning a scholarship.
 Generally you need a 4 or 5 ranking on this system to win a PhD scholarship.
 Alternatively, you can apply through the new MRes program and transfer to the PhD program.